CaseyReeseKunst/simplech/README.md

 # simplech
 This is a fork of simplech, a checkers engine, from the CheckerBoard software package maintained by Ed Gilbert at https://github.com/eygilbert/CheckerBoard It was written by Martin Fierz in C.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 name: simple checkers
 author: martin fierz